BestTimesToVisit.com Logo

 nature

-Venture beyond the tourist trail to the Belize City Haulover, a natural bridge where the Caribbean Sea meets the Haulover Creek.
-Kayak through the mangroves, spotting diverse birdlife and perhaps even a manatee.
-It's a tranquil escape offering a different perspective on Belize City, best enjoyed during the dry season.
+Venture beyond the tourist trail to the Belize City Haulover, a narrow strip of land separating the Caribbean Sea and the Haulover Creek.
+Kayak through the calm waters, spotting diverse birdlife and perhaps even a manatee.
+It's a tranquil escape offering a different perspective of Belize City, best enjoyed during the dry season.

 Best time: November-May